jhspetersson/fselect/README.md

     fselect path from /home/user where created = '2017-05-01 15:10'
     fselect path from /home/user where created = '2017-05-01 15:10:30'

-Date and time intervals possible (find everything updated since May 1st):
+Date and time intervals are possible (find everything updated since May 1st):

     fselect path from /home/user where modified gte 2017-05-01

-Default is current directory:
+Default is the current directory:

     fselect path, size where name = '*.jpg'